Ivo-Balbaert/The_Way_to_Mojo/book/13_Modules and packages.md

 If you want to get rid of the package file, use the command:
 `mojo build use_package.mojo -o executable`
 Then `./executable` gives the same output, even when the .mojopkg file is removed.

+Now you module is distributable!

+>Note: If you change the name of the package folder, you have to run a new package command and change the import statement.

 ## 13.3.3 The __init__ file
 This file must be in the package folder in order for Mojo to recognize the folder as a package.